tomdud-developer/AstrometryDataCompressionProject/README.md

 - TRANSFORM_BOOLEANS
 - TRANSFORM_NOT_AVAILABLE
 - TRANSFORM_SOLUTION_ID
+- DESIGNATION_TRANSFORM
 - TRANSFORM_REF_EPOCHS
+- TRANSFORM_NULL

-The Java program loads all cells from a file into memory, storing them in a common array, enabling efficient access and manipulation of the data.
+The Java program loads all cells from a file into memory, storing them in a common array, enabling efficient access and manipulation of the data. **Disadvantage of this solutions is increased memory consumption.**
 ```java
 public class CSV implements Transpositionable, Saveable {
     private File file;